 AGC's 2013/14 season (1st August 2013 - 31st July 2014)

 We believe our current site became fully operational during 1938, and so we enter the year of our 76th anniversary in 2014.
 As an example of the Club's long history, we have records of the winners of our most impressive trophy, the Kingsbury Cup, all the way back to the 1938/39 season.

 This season's events are now published, and we have another busy year of main competitions, together with some accompanying social/other events, providing everybody with a chance to wack a golf-ball, no matter how good or bad you are.

 It is not only the Club's 76th anniversary in 2014, but also the 51st occasion (3rd-5th April, 2014) of our most prestigious competition, the Bahrain Open Championship.
 Last season, the Bahrain Open was the major tournament of AGC's biggest-ever event: the Bapco Festival of Golf - ten days of events held in March/April 2013.

 The Bahrain Open started from small beginnings in 1964 and was the first Open Championship for individual players in the Gulf region.
-The Championship has continued over the years with competitors from Bahrain and many other international locations (see the history, a summary of previous results and photos from the 50th Open Day 1 & Day 2 of April 2013).
-Andrew Marshall became the Bahrain Open winner for the third successive year last season (his fifth time in total), fighting back from 5-down to the overnight leader Daniel Owen, who had set a new Championship Course record with 61 on Day-1.
+The Championship has continued over the years with competitors from Bahrain and many other international locations (see the history, a summary of previous results and photos from the 51st Open Day 1 & Day 2).
+Hamad Mubarak Afnan became the Bahrain Open winner for the fifth time this season, 23 years after his first Open Championship win in 1991.
+The hole-by-hole scores (all players) are here.

 We prosper due to the commitment of Bapco, the generosity of our other Sponsors, the astounding efforts of our voluntary Committee and the dedication of our staff.
 But guess what - there is always space for you to contribute and volunteer!